camaraproject/NumberVerification/documentation/SupportingDocuments/CAMARA Number Verification — Operator Token Acquisition.md

 ## 5. Aggregator (Channel Partner) Internal Responsibilities

 This section describes what the Aggregator SHALL do internally upon receiving the JWT Bearer assertion from the Application in Step 3.
 From the Application's perspective Step 3 is a single round-trip (`/token` in, access token out); everything below — SD-JWT validation, JWE decryption, the RFC 7523 call to the CSP — happens inside the Aggregator before it responds to the App.
-The Aggregator → CSP interface (§5.3) **is** standardised by this document; the Application developer does not implement any of this logic.
+The Aggregator → CSP interface (§5.3) **is** described by this guide as a recommended, CSP-agnostic flow; the Application developer does not implement any of this logic.

 ### 5.1 Application assertion validation and SD-JWT processing

 The JWT Bearer grant used at this interface is defined in [CAMARA Identity and Consent Management — JWT Bearer Flow](https://github.com/camaraproject/IdentityAndConsentManagement/blob/r4.2/documentation/CAMARA-API-access-and-user-consent.md#jwt-bearer-flow).
-This section specifies the additional validation steps required for the `operatortoken:` subject prefix and the SD-JWT structure carried in the `sub` claim:
+This section specifies the additional validation steps required for the `vp_token:` subject prefix and the SD-JWT structure carried in the `sub` claim:

 0. **Validate the Application's JWT Bearer assertion** — verify the JWT signature using the Application's public key registered with the Aggregator.
 Validate `iss` (matches the registered Application `client_id`), `aud` (matches this Aggregator's `/token` endpoint URL), `exp` (not expired), and `jti` (single-use — reject any replayed assertion).
-Extract the `sub` claim; it MUST start with the prefix `operatortoken:`.
+Extract the `sub` claim that starts with the prefix `vp_token:`.
 Strip the prefix to obtain the Operator Token (SD-JWT).
 1. **Split** the SD-JWT on the single `~` separator to obtain the Issuer JWT and the Binding JWT.
 2. **Verify the Issuer JWT signature** using the public key in its `x5c` header (Android device Credential Manager public key, registered during Channel Partner whitelisting).
 3. **Verify the Binding JWT signature** using the `cnf` key from the Issuer JWT payload.